ErikinBC/MLStatEval/README.md

 # Propspective evaluation of ML models

-This repo has contains the code needed to produce all of the results and figures found in thie arXiv paper [TBD]().
+This repo has contains the code needed to produce all of the results and figures found in this arXiv paper [TBD]().

 Run `pipeline.sh` to create all figures.